 The easiest way is to consult a professional.
 However, if this isn’t an option, filming or watching yourself perform a lift and comparing it to a reputable video or visual guide can be informative.

-I’ve never lifted before, is it too late to start?
+I’ve never lifted before.
+Is it too late to start?

 No!
 People of all different ages and lifestyles start lifting every day.